Enzymit/bioinformatics_challenge/README.md

 ```
 Sort the entries in an ascending order by residue number.

 Use diff to compare your results to the results in the file `data/interactions_enzymit.csv` in the repo.
-If you get the same results, you've successfully completed the challenge!
+If you get an empty output, you've successfully completed the coding part of the challenge!

 ### Part 3: Finding more polyphosphate kinases
 The following questions can be answered conceptually only, without writing code.